RRR13 Business ethics, social responsibility, and sustainability

 Business ethics is about the role of business in society, and the ethical challenges that arise in business contexts.
 The purpose of this course is twofold.
 First, it sheds light on the nature of business ethical questions in general and aims to develop students' ability to identify and make informed decisions related to ethical problems in business.
-Second, it explores the individual, social and organizational factors that determine the ethicality of behavior and thus aims to develop students' ability to understand the psychological, social and organizational mechanisms that produce desirable behaviors, so that they can build organizations in which ethical behavior is facilitated.
+Second, it explores the individual, social and organizational factors that determine the ethicality of behavior of firms, managers, and employees.
+These are key issues that will shape the future of business at a time when corporate conduct is subjected to increasing scrutiny and new business models developed to address questions of legitimacy and sustainability.
+Moreover, the course aims to develop students' ability to understand the psychological, social and organizational mechanisms that produce desirable behaviors, so that they can build organizations in which ethical behavior is facilitated.

 The course has three main parts.
 The first part of the course outlines the nature of business ethical challenges, and introduces basic normative frameworks that can inform ethical evaluation of choices, decisions and behavior.
-The second part of the course addresses ethical issues that arise in corporate governance and in relations to key stakeholder groups, including employees, consumers, suppliers, NGOs, communities and governments.
-The third part of the course analyzes central business ethical challenges and dilemmas in key business areas, and in the context of an increasingly globalized economy.
+The second part of the course addresses the incentives for ethical and unethical behaviour of firms, arising from relations to key stakeholder groups, including employees, consumers, and governments.
+The third part of the course analyzes central professional ethics challenges and dilemmas in key business areas, and in the context of an increasingly globalized economy.

 Upon completion of the course, the students shall: